alanlivio/bash-helpers/README.md

 ### convert

 * `convert_heic_to_jpg_at_dir`: use imagemagick convert to convert *.heic to jpg.
-* `convert_pptx_compress_images_inplace`: extract pptx image, use imagemagick to compresse then and replace pptx file.
+* `convert_pptx_compress_images`: extract pptx images, use imagemagick to compresse then and create a new pptx file.

 ### Docker